Naval Hospital Bremerton Walk-In Clinics just a step away

-From otorhinolaryngology to orthopedic to obstetrics, Naval Hospital Bremerton has a number of walk-in clinics available to provide timely assistance to eligible beneficiaries, including at NHB Immunization Clinic, NHB Mental Health Clinic Open Office Hours, NHB Obstetrics/Gynecology Clinic with Walk-In Cervical Cancer Screening Clinic, Walk-In Contraceptive Clinic, nurse-run, self-collected vaginal discharge clinic, Ears Nose & Throat Ear Cleaning Clinic, Orthopedic Walk-In Fracture Clinic and NMRTU Everett David R. Ray Clinic Walk-In Contraceptive Clinic (Official Navy photo by Douglas H Stutz, NHB/NMRTC Bremerton public affairs officer)
+From otorhinolaryngology to orthopedic to obstetrics, Naval Hospital Bremerton has a number of walk-in clinics available to provide timely assistance to eligible beneficiaries.

 |Date Taken: